heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Dynamic Resource Allocation.md

 ## Before you begin[](https://kubernetes.io/docs/concepts/scheduling-eviction/dynamic-resource-allocation/#before-you-begin)

-Kubernetes v1.31 includes cluster-level API support for dynamic resource allocation, but it [needs to be enabled](https://kubernetes.io/docs/concepts/scheduling-eviction/dynamic-resource-allocation/#enabling-dynamic-resource-allocation) explicitly.
+Kubernetes v1.31 includes cluster-level API support for dynamic resource allocation, but it [](https://kubernetes.io/docs/concepts/scheduling-eviction/dynamic-resource-allocation/#enabling-dynamic-resource-allocation) explicitly.
 You also must install a resource driver for specific resources that are meant to be managed using this API.
 If you are not running Kubernetes v1.31, check the documentation for that version of Kubernetes.

 ## API[](https://kubernetes.io/docs/concepts/scheduling-eviction/dynamic-resource-allocation/#api)

-The `resource.k8s.io/v1alpha3` [API group](https://kubernetes.io/docs/concepts/overview/kubernetes-api/#api-groups-and-versioning) provides these types:
+The `resource.k8s.io/v1alpha3` [](https://kubernetes.io/docs/concepts/overview/kubernetes-api/#api-groups-and-versioning) provides these types:

 ResourceClaim